Rocka84/addon-have/ssh/DOCS.md

-# Home Assistant Community Add-on: SSH & Web Terminal
+# Home Assistant Community Add-on: HA Vim ENvironment

-This add-on allows you to log in to your Home Assistant instance using SSH or a Web Terminal, giving you to access your folders and also includes a command-line tool to do things like restart, update, and check your instance.
+This add-on provides an environment to use neovim directly inside of your Home Assistant instance, provided using SSH or a Web Terminal.

-This is an enhanced version of the provided
+It also gives you access your folders and includes a command-line tool to do things like restart, update, and check your instance.

-[SSH add-on by Home Assistant][hass-ssh] and focusses on security, usability, flexibility and also provides access using a web interface.
+This is addon is based on [SSH & Web Terminal by Home Assistant Community Add-ons][hass-ssh-web] which itself is an enhanced version of [SSH add-on by Home Assistant][hass-ssh].

 ## WARNING